ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/overview.markdown

 {PANEL: Creating and Removing Time Series}

-A time series is constructed of time series **entries**, which can be created and removed using the API.
+A time series is constructed of time series **entries**, which can be created and deleted using the API.
 There is no need to explicitly create or delete a time series.

 * A time series is created when the first entry is appended to it.
-* A time series is deleted when all entries are removed from it.
+* A time series is deleted when all entries are deleted from it.

 {PANEL/}